Gate Deployments with GitHub Actions Deployment Protection Rules

 Whenever a Honeycomb deployment protection rule runs, it is included in the list of all rules protecting deployments in a particular workflow run.
 The Honeycomb GitHub App appends a permalink to the exact query results used to protect each environmental deployment during the run.
 Select that permalink to show the data in Honeycomb that allowed your deployment to pass or fail.
 If your deployment failed, this link provides a jumping off point to begin your investigation.

-In order to re-run a deployment protection rule, you must re-run the GitHub Actions workflow stage(s).
+To re-run a deployment protection rule, you must re-run the GitHub Actions workflow stage(s).

 Troubleshooting